Connect with us

 “In a short time Mississippi Today has built a prize-winning newsroom that has produced a string of accountability stories,” said Dean Baquet, executive editor of The New York Times’ Local Investigations Fellowship.
 “Our combined coverage of horrific abuses by sheriffs in the state is an example of the power and importance of local investigative reporting.
 It has yielded results, and the work continues.”

 The Pulitzer Prize is the most prominent award earned by Mississippi Today, the state’s flagship nonprofit newsroom that was founded in 2016.
-The newsroom and its journalists have won several national in recent years, including: two Goldsmith Prizes for Investigative Reporting; a Sidney Award for thorough coverage of the water crisis; a Collier Prize for State Accountability; and the John Jay/Harry Frank Guggenheim Excellence in Criminal Justice Reporting Award.
+The newsroom and its journalists have won several national awards in recent years, including: two Goldsmith Prizes for Investigative Reporting; a Sidney Award for thorough coverage of the Jackson water crisis; a Collier Prize for State Government Accountability; and the John Jay/Harry Frank Guggenheim Excellence in Criminal Justice Reporting Award.

 Mississippi Today and its staff have also won dozens of regional and statewide prizes, including dozens of Society of Professional Journalists Green Eyeshade Awards; several Mississippi Press Association awards for excellence, including a Bill Minor Prizes for Investigative Reporting; and the 2023 Silver Em Award at University of Mississippi.